sachinrao24/HashNodeBlog/cldm1t0x6000d09l64rv2eidk.md

     Some common use cases are for providing auto-complete/auto-suggestion features, log analysis in software applications and time-series data.

     Elasticsearch and Apache Solr are examples of search engine databases.

+If you found this helpful, consider liking and sharing it, and subscribing to my newsletter.
+Feel free to leave your thoughts, questions and ponderings in the comments.

+You can also follow me for more data and ML-related content.
+I focus on demystifying ML jargon and encouraging newcomers in the field by explaining concepts as simply as possible.

+This is Sachin being succinct :)